orhanors/M5-D10-Netflix-Frontend-Benchmark/README.md

 - You don't have to give your account information to registration but you can take your Movie List up-to-date until cleaning the browser history
 - You can create new comments and delete existing ones.
 Everything is free and no restriction

-### Which techonology used to develop this minified project?
+### :diamonds: Which techonology used to develop this minified project?

 - ReactJS